The IoT Security Foundation Conference

 Speakers

-The IoT Security Foundation 2024 Conference will feature an impressive line-up of accomplished speakers who bring their knowledge and experience to the event.
-Our carefully curated talks from practitioners, industry leaders, academic researchers, and technical visionaries are featured, helping to make the IoTSF Annual Conference both high-quality and insightful.
+The IoT Security Foundation 2024 Conference features an impressive line-up of accomplished speakers who bring their knowledge and experience to the event.
+Our carefully curated talks from practitioners, industry leaders, academic researchers, and technical visionaries make the IoTSF Annual Conference both high-quality and insightful.

 Apostol Vassilev